dusty/rack_grid_thumb/README.txt

 Rack::GridThumb

+  NOTE: Check out rack/thumb as it is better maintained (https://github.com/akdubya/rack-thumb)

   Rack::GridThumb is used to dynamically create thumbnails when in front of rack_grid.
   You should run Rack::GridThumb behind a cache such as Varnish or Rack::Cache